eeveetza/p1546/matlab/README.txt

 Disclaimer: Other than as expressly provided herein,

-(1) the Software is provided â€œAS ISâ€ WITH NO WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGMENT OF INTELLECTUAL PROPERTY RIGHTS and
+(1) the Software is provided "AS IS" WITH NO WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGMENT OF INTELLECTUAL PROPERTY RIGHTS and

 (2) neither the Software Copyright Holder (or its affiliates) nor the ITU shall be held liable in any event for any damages whatsoever